Tis1201/data_fs04/src/lib/server/messaging/README.md

 ---

 ## TODO & Ideas: Advanced Routing and Delivery

+- **Subscription Module Design & Implementation:**
+  - Design and implement a modular `subscription` module under `messaging/`.
+  - Support dynamic registration and unregistration of subscriptions (in-memory for ephemeral, persistent for durable if needed).
+  - Allow multiple subscriber types: user, connection, MQ endpoint, webhook, etc.
+  - Use a clear and extensible scope pattern: `subscriber:<type>:<id>`.
+  - Provide secure, extensible APIs for registering, listing, and removing subscriptions.
+  - Enforce authorization checks for all subscription actions (use Zenstack policies for access control).
+  - Integrate subscription delivery with the messaging router for efficient event/message fan-out to all active subscriptions.
+  - Ensure robust unregistration and cleanup to prevent memory leaks (especially for temporary UI or connection-based subscriptions).
+  - Document subscription conventions, patterns, and extension points for team clarity.

 - **Protocol-based Delivery:**
   - Enable routing to only specific protocols (e.g., WebSocket, SSE, etc.) by filtering connections based on `protocol`.